 Home Chef does have a fair amount of comfort foods that aren't so diet-friendly including meatloaf and potatoes or heavier pasta dishes in addition to the healthy stuff, so you'll have to filter them out to remove temptation or rely on self-control.
 (That's a thing, right?)

-Pricing and subscription: Meals start at $7.99 per serving with additional premium Home Chef recipes and add-ons offered at market price.
+Pricing and subscription: Meals start at $7 per serving with additional premium Home Chef recipes and add-ons offered at market price.
 You can add fruit for a few extra dollars, for instance, the perfect defense against those 3 p.m. cravings or late-night snacking woes.
-If you order now, you can get $20 off your first four boxes.
+Sign up for its email newsletter and earn $25 credit.
+You can earn more by inviting your friends by sharing the referral link.

 Green Chef is a healthy organic meal-kit delivery service that will tailor your plan to maintain a paleo, keto, vegetarian (plant-powered) or just a steady balanced diet.
 Roughly 90% of the fresh ingredients included in Green Chef's meal kits are certified organic and its meats are sustainably fished, farmed and raised without hormones or antibiotics.